OriginStampTimestamping/originstamp-client-java/docs/ApiKeyApi.md

 Usage

-With this interface you can receive the current api usage.
+With this interface you can receive the current usage of your API key.
+The usage statistic refers to the associated account.

 ### Example
 ```java